 The Bottom Line: Colombia Protests: Tips for Foreigners to Stay Safe During Protests

-The Colombia protests on November 21 were huge with 100s of thousand participating.
+The Colombia protests on November 21 were huge with hundred of thousands participating.
 This nationwide protest in Colombia has multiple reasons with many participants, which essentially makes this a major protest against the Colombian government.

 You can easily stay safe from these protests by simply staying home during days of protests.
 Plus you will avoid the disruptions of transportation that are expected in the biggest cities in Colombia.

 The bottom line, if you don’t have to go out on the days of protests, stay safe and stay home.
 And if you do go out take extra precautions and try to stay away from the protest marches.